BuDavid/Surveillance-AI-Homework/Task_3/README.md

     This is a simple calculator made with QT Creator.

 ## Code Testing
-    To test the code, you need to run "make Calculator" in the build directory.
+    To test the code, you need QT Creator.

 ## Showcase